 Two reconsidered contraindications to TORS (retropharyngeal internal carotid arteries)

-One was not in english (chinese)
+One was not in English (Chinese)

 Based on design, number of patients and origin (high volume/specialized centres); 11 papers were chosen as representing the best evidence to answer the clinical question and summarized in Table 1.
 A more in-depth review for each study has been outlined in Table 2 (appendix I).